YonathanZetune/CodePathTwitter/README.md

 **FBU Twitter** is an android app that allows a user to view his Twitter timeline and post a new tweet.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

+Time Spent: **16** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

 * [x]	User can **sign in to Twitter** using OAuth login
 * [x]	User can **view tweets from their home timeline**
     * [x] User is displayed the username, name, and body for each tweet
-  * [ ] User is displayed the [relative timestamp](https://gist.github.com/nesquena/f786232f5ef72f6e10a7) for each tweet "8m", "7h"
+    * [x] User is displayed the [relative timestamp](https://gist.github.com/nesquena/f786232f5ef72f6e10a7) for each tweet "8m", "7h"
 * [x] User can **compose and post a new tweet**
   * [x] User can click a “Compose” icon in the Action Bar on the top right
   * [x] User can then enter a new tweet and post this to twitter